Skip to content

 • Mercury

-Employees that may be pregnant or who may become pregnant may be particularly concerned about exposure to hazardous chemicals.
-Sometimes it may be possible for their supervisor to assign them to job responsibilities that decrease the potential for exposure to hazardous chemicals.
-However, this may not always be the case.
-In such situations, concerned employees are encouraged to contact the Office of Research Safety Affairs for a review of work practices and controls.
+Employees who are or may become pregnant may be particularly concerned about exposure to hazardous chemicals.
+It is sometimes – but not always – possible for their supervisor to assign them to job responsibilities with lower potential for exposure to hazardous chemicals.
+Concerned employees are encouraged to contact the Office of Research Safety Affairs for a review of work practices and controls.